 Food and Drink

 Valencia is fab in many ways, and the food and drink are no exception.
 City of paella; the restaurants are cheap and the food is the freshest around.
 Taste buds raring to go?
 For a taste of what’s to come check out the below…

 Probably the most famous of Spanish dishes, Paella originates in Valencia and can be found at its best here.
 Originally a thin layer of rice cooked with rabbit, chicken, beans and saffron; you can find it with a huge range of ingredients including duck, seafood and snails!
 Stuff yourself silly then scratch the bottom of the pot (also called paella) with your fork to get the 'socarrat', the crispy burnt rice stuck to it – delicious!

-A true Valencian speciality, this milkshake-like drink is made from dried and squeezed tiger nuts - delicious, refreshing and filling (top tip - avoid the bottled and branded horchata, it’s much better from the market stalls or specialised 'horchaterias'…)
+A true Valencian speciality, this milkshake-like drink is made from dried and squeezed tiger nuts (poor tigers!) - delicious, refreshing and filling (top tip - avoid the bottled and branded horchata, it’s much better from the market stalls or specialised 'horchaterias'…)

 These dodgily named delicacies are almost exclusively made to accompany the horchata - soak this delicious doughnut in your glass and enjoy its heavy sweetness.

 Sepia a la plancha

 Super simple and super good, this most typical Valencian tapas of grilled cuttlefish with Aioli is a must try for all seafood lovers…